liezzzlll/liezzzlll/poetry.md

 If words could travel back in time, and mend a broken heart,\
 I'd send a thousand apologies, to where we fell apart.\
 Yet here in silent reverie, my regret remains unspoken,\
-An echo of our love, a token.
+An echo of our lost love, an invaluable token.

 I'm sorry for the silence, for the void I left so wide,\
 For not being there to catch the tears you've cried.\